FNAN 440: International Financial Management Master Syllabus

 - Class Participation/Attendance: You are expected to attend class on a regular basis and contribute to class discussions.

 - Homework: There will be four graded homework assignments.
-Three will be completed on Blackboard (#1, 2, and 4).
+Three will be completed on Canvas (#1, 2, and 4).
 You are allowed three attempts on each of these assignments.
 One homework is an Excel spreadsheet assignment (#3) that will be graded by me.
 You are allowed only one attempt on the spreadsheet assignment.
 You may work with others completing homework assignments, although each student must submit his/her own set of solutions for grading.

 - Project/presentation: Project groups will be formed at the beginning of the semester and each group will prepare a well-written report on one of three (to be assigned) topics.
 (Maximum length of the report: 10 pages, double-spaced with 12 point font and 1” margins – not including the Executive Summary, References and Exhibits sections).
 On the date your project is due, your group will also provide a (maximum) 30 minute presentation of your analysis.
 This presentation will count for 5 percentage points of your project grade; the paper will count for 15 percentage points.
 At the end of the semester a "Peer Evaluation Form" will be distributed for rating the relative contribution of each of your case group members.
 These ratings will be utilized when determining each student’s overall project grade.
 Your project analysis must be original work, properly cite any/all information sources, and comply with the Honor Code.
 On the day your group’s report is due, you must email me a copy (prior to class).